What is the Rattray Marsh?

 The Rattray Marsh Conservation Area is owned and administered by the Credit Valley Conservation Authority (CVC).
 The CVC offers several educational programs that are designed to teach visitors about the importance of conservation and the natural world.

-These programs are geared towards both children and adults and cover topics such as wetland ecology, birdwatching, and nature photography.
+These programs are geared towards both children and adults and cover topics such as wetland ecology, birdwatching, environmental education, and nature photography.

 Protecting the Local Ecosystem